NEUDitao/readme-helper/docs/README.md

 What you're reading right now was generated with the tool!

 ## Built With
   - Python

 ## Contribute
 Just type in a pull request if there's some bug/feature that I could implement that I missed.
 This was super quick!
-(This is just to show all the sections available in the tool)
+(This is just to show all the sections available in the tool).

 ## Version History
-Version 1.0: release
+  - Version 1.0: release

 ## Authors
 Edward Li

-## Acknowledgements
+## Acknowledgements/Inspirations
-Inspired by my beginning efforts when I didn't know how to make these things.
+Inspired by the beginning of my time in computer science, when I didn't even know where to begin with everything.
+Hopefully this helps at least one person make a decent README.

 ## License and Copyright
-Copyright Edward Li 2019, GPL
+Copyright (c) 2019, Edward Li; MIT License